 The lifestyle brand, Polkaros, created a blend of modern Zakka goods and traditional Japanese crafts.
 Attention to detail was their USP.

 The manufacturing model involves sourcing products directly from manufacturers, both domestic and overseas.
-Interestingly, in this scenario, domestic manufacturers sometimes cost higher than the overseas counterparts based out of countries such as China and India.
+Interestingly, in this scenario, domestic manufacturers sometimes cost higher than their overseas counterparts based in countries such as China and India.

 The Chinese market makes for an excellent repository of cheap and reliable products.
-For instance, businesses can source their entire catalogue from Alibaba.com, the largest B2B marketplace worldwide.
+For instance, an eCommerce company can source its entire catalog from Alibaba.com, the largest B2B marketplace worldwide.

 Furthermore, companies have the space to reach out to a varied set of producers for quotes and samples, giving a wide spectrum of options.
 IndiaMart.com, Made-in-China.com, and TradeKey.com are some trustworthy partners.